D3jag0re/Rando-Scripto/PS-offboardingAAD365/README.md

 - [X] Reset Password
 - [X] Block sign in
 - [X] Set Email forwarding
-- [ ] Remove User from all groups
 - [X] Release Licenses
 - [X] Convert to Shared Mailbox
 - [X] Delegate Access to mailbozx (if req)
-- [ ] Put all user input and connections at beginning
+- [ ] Put all user input and connections at beginning (Half. conditions yes, connections no)
-- [ ] Conditional Mail forwarding and Delegation
+- [X] Conditional Mail forwarding and Delegation
+- [X] Visual Feedback as script executes

 Use Graph and EOL modules.